pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-a-polyline-and-a-circular-area.md

 ## Intersection between a polyline and a circular area

-This is an HTTP API that checks whether a given polyline intersects with a circular area defined by a center coordinate and radius.
+This is an HTTP API that determines whether a polyline intersects with a circular area.

 ---